K-Noman/Git_Automate/README.md

 ##   What to do first

 	1. open br2.py in text editer (like notepad etc.)
-	2. goto Ln: 9  replace your path {to the folder in which you ard currently in } with this C:\Users\9 MAN\projects\automate project\Git_Automate while other remains the same
+	2. goto Ln: 9  replace your path {to the folder in which you are currently in } with this C:\Users\9 MAN\projects\automate project\Git_Automate while other remains the same